-FRQS and AllerGen jointly fund Clinical Research Scholars – Junior 1 Career Awards in support of early-career researchers interested in a combined career as a clinician and an academic researcher.
+FRQS and AllerGen jointly funded Clinical Research Scholars – Junior 1 Career Awards in support of early-career researchers interested in a combined career as a clinician and an academic researcher.
 These awards were given annually to outstanding young clinical investigators who wished to pursue research in the areas of allergies and related immune diseases.

 The goal of the CAAIF / AllerGen Research Fellowship is to enable trainees in the field of Clinical Immunology and Allergy to pursue further research.
 The goals of the Foundation are to raise awareness for the following diseases: asthma, allergic rhinitis, atopic dermatitis, chronic urticaria, food allergy, anaphylaxis, immune deficiency and other immunological diseases.
 Studies relevant to any of these conditions covering any of the four pillars of CIHR research are eligible for funding.

 Michael Smith Foundation for Health Research (MSFHR)/AllerGen Trainee Research Awards

 MSFHR and AllerGen co-fund the highest ranking candidates working in allergic disease research within the MSFHR regular training grants competition.

 Canadian Respiratory Research Network (CRRN)/AllerGen Emerging Research Leaders Initiative (ERLI)

 The Emerging Research Leaders Initiative (ERLI) is an establishment grant program for researchers at the transition stage from post-doctoral fellow to early professional career stage in the areas of cardiovascular, cerebrovascular, and/or respiratory health research.
 This multi-partnered initiative aims to reverse the downward trend in the number of postdoctoral students and young/emerging investigators in the field of cardiovascular cerebrovascular and respiratory research.
 A successful CRRN applicant that research focus is aligned with AllerGen’s mission and scope of research is eligible for a top-up of $12,000/year for the length of the award.

 For more information, please contact: